gongchandang49/bypass-all-shortlinks-debloated/README.md

 This would not include the extra bypasses into the original script.
 But at least this makes it run only on the necessary sites, instead of running on every site.

-*(I'm thinking about just publishing the extra bypasses, and letting people patch the script by Bloggerpemula themselves, with those match and include rules)*

 ## Improvements in this fork
 - **Added more bypasses and some fixes** through the scripts in the [extra_bypasses](https://codeberg.org/gongchandang49/bypass-all-shortlinks-debloated/src/branch/main/extra_bypasses) directory.